NYCPlanning/Geosupport-UPG/docs/appendices/appendix13.md

 <a href="#section13.22-22"><span id="section13.22"><sup>22</sup></span></a> When using street name input, the second and third borough codes are required only if they differ from the first.

 <a href="#section13.23-23"><span id="section13.23"><sup>23</sup></span></a> When this indicator, also known as the Platform Indicator, is set to C or P, the Character-Only formats of the work areas (i.e., the formats documented herein) are used.
 A blank in this indicator means that the IBM mainframe specific work areas, known as MSW (a.k.a.
 MFS), are used.
+Note that as of January 1, 2020, MSWs are no longer supported.

 <a href="#section13.24-24"><span id="section13.24"><sup>24</sup></span></a> If the house number is to be right justified, the House Number Justification Flag is set to R and if the house number is to be left justified, the House Number Justification Flag is set to L or left blank.